ACIS Logo Emmanuel Destenay

 Profile image for Emmanuel Destenay

-Emmanuel Destenay received his PhD in Contemporary History from Sorbonne University in 2014.
+Emmanuel received his PhD in Contemporary History from Sorbonne University in 2014.
 His doctoral research was funded by the Institute for Strategic Research of the French Ministry of Defence and examined the experiences of demobilisation of Irish veterans of the First World War.
 His thesis received the 2015 PhD Prize from the Irish Foundation of France.
 He held Research Fellowships at Oxford University (2011-2012), Stanford University (2015), and University College Dublin (2016-2019).

 He is a Fellow of the Higher Education Academy (FHEA) and a fully-qualified teacher in English, French and History.
 He has received several awards from professional achievements (2015, 2016) and a Students’ Teaching Award (2015) from Exeter University.